 Do not avoid the things that scare you.
 Avoidance might get you through the shift but it won’t help you in the long run.
 You will have to face it eventually if you avoid it for too long, you won’t know how to use it when you have to…

 Set Realistic Expectations For Your Development As An ICU Nurse

 Next, you need to give yourself grace and allow yourself time to learn it all.
 This is a really stressful place and it will take you a long time to learn it all.

-Lots of people get into ICU as a new nurse thinking, if I just show up and do what my preceptor tells me, then I’ll get through orientation and be fine.
+Lots of people get into ICU as new nurses, thinking that if I just show up and do what my preceptor tells me, then I’ll get through orientation and be fine.
 I’m going to ace this!
 Then reality hits them and they feel like a failure because it’s really hard.

-The truth is, learning how to be an ICU nurse is incredibly overwhelming.
+The truth is that learning how to be an ICU nurse is incredibly overwhelming.
 It is intimidating because it has such high stakes.
-There are patients who are dying, who are coding, you are responsible for talking to providers, and having end-of-life conversations.
+There are patients who are dying, who are coding, and you are responsible for talking to providers and having end-of-life conversations.

-I do not expect someone that is starting out in the ICU to know what they are doing in 3 weeks or even 4 weeks.
+I do not expect someone who is starting out in the ICU to know what they are doing in 3 weeks or even 4 weeks.

 I know the confusion first-hand.
-When I started in ICU in 2012 I had 2 years of experience in Cardiac Med-Surge and stepdown.
-I was even a Charge nurse, I was so confident that I had this.
+When I started in ICU in 2012, I had 2 years of experience in cardiac med-surg and step-down.
+I was even a charge nurse, I was so confident that I had this.
 Boy, was I wrong!
 When I started in the neuro ICU I felt like a new grad all over again.

 That doesn’t mean you weren’t ready for this role.
 That’s just the natural learning curve for this incredibly complex specialty.

 Having realistic expectations will improve your morale.
 Give yourself grace.
 Good morale will help you focus on improving on each shift and you will get so much more out of orientation.
 You’ll be in a better mindset to learn from your mistakes.